lakesoul-io/LakeSoul/website/docs/03-Usage Docs/05-flink-cdc-sync.md

 In the Stream API, the main functions of LakeSoul Sink are:

 * Support real-time CDC synchronization of thousands of tables (different schemas) in the same Flink job, and different tables will be automatically written to the corresponding table names of LakeSoul
-* Support automatic synchronization of schema changes (DDL) to LakeSoul, and automatic compatibility of downstream reads (currently supports adding and deleting columns);
+* Support automatic synchronization of schema changes (DDL) to LakeSoul, and automatic compatibility of downstream reads (currently supports adding and dropping columns as well as numeric type upcast);
 * Support automatic perception of new tables in the upstream database during operation, and automatic table creation in LakeSoul;
 * Support Exactly Once semantics, even if a Flink job fails, it can ensure that the data is not lost or heavy;
 * Provide Flink command line startup entry class, support specifying parameters such as database name, table name blacklist, parallelism, etc.;